 The week ahead

-Pouring gravel: I know I run this information every week, but one of the most often-asked questions is when to spread gravel on a drive or road on your farm.
-You want to do that when the light moon rules and for that you’ll need to wait until July 21 through Aug.
-2. The same applies for stones on a garden path: Place them when the moon is in the light phase, so they don’t sink.
+Pouring gravel: If you have gravel to pour on a drive or road on your farm, do that when the light moon rules, which is June 10-23.
+The same applies for stones on a garden path: Place them when the moon is in the light phase, so they don’t sink.
 If you’re setting fence posts, do that in the light phase of the moon so the posts don’t sink.